ci-lopes/ci-lopes/README.md

-- 👋 Hi, I’m Catarina Lopes | @ci-lopes
+- 👋 Hi, I’m Catarina
-- 👀 I'm an environmental engineer working geospatial analysis: satellite remote sensing and GIS
+- 🌍 I'm an environmental engineer working in the earth observation field: satellite remote sensing and Geographic Information Systems
-- 👀 I’m interested in geospatial analysis and data science
 - 🌱 I’m currently learning about data science and Python
 <!---
 ci-lopes/ci-lopes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.